vrinek/kowalski/README.markdown

 Drop all services on runners (found in Capfile) and free up the machines' resources

     cap down

+Get detailed info on all runners

+    cap report

+Get simple info on all runners

+    cap status

 Boot up the sinatra front